celestiaorg/docs/docs/nodes/blobstream-intro.md

 ### Mechanism of verification

-Blobstream uses data availability attestations, which are Merkle roots of the L2 data, to confirm that the necessary data is present on Celestia.
+Blobstream uses data availability attestations, which are Merkle roots of the batched L2 data, to confirm that the necessary data is present on Celestia.
 When Ethereum's L2 contract updates its state, it checks with Blobstream to confirm that data's presence on Celestia.
 In contrast, a DAC would rely on attestations or confirmations from its permissioned members.